Business

 Economy

-Ecuador's economy depends heavily on petroleum production and exports,along with exports of agricultural commodities and seafood.
-According to the Central Bank of Ecuador, the country's gross domestic product (GDP) reached nearly USD 20 billion in 1998.
-The state oil industry makes up 10% of GDP, generates 37% of total exports, and provides about 30% of government revenue.
-Agriculture contributes 12% of GDP.
-Ecuador's major agricultural and seafood exports are bananas, flowers, cocoa, coffee, shrimp, and tuna.
-In recent years industry has become increasingly important to Ecuador's economy, though it still lags behind commodities in importance.
+Ecuador’s economy depends heavily on petroleum production and exports, along with exports of agricultural commodities and seafood.
+According to the Central Bank of Ecuador, the country’s gross domestic product (GDP) reached nearly USD 129.1 billion in 2011.
+The state oil industry makes up almost 20% of GDP, constitutes over 50% of total exports, and provides about 40% of government revenue.
+Agriculture contributes 6.5% of GDP.
+Ecuador’s major agricultural and seafood exports are bananas, flowers, cocoa, coffee, shrimp and tuna.
+In recent years industry has become increasingly important to Ecuador’s economy, though it still lags behind commodities in importance.